Workstations fit-for-purpose and configured for the future

 The solution: Knowing what to ask for

-Excitech could easily have made recommendations on the pros and cons of all pertinent workstations on the market.
+Excitech could easily have made recommendations on the pros and cons of all pertinent CAD workstations on the market.
 The key to delivering on Pascall+Watson’s objectives of a ‘future-proofed’ resolution to the problem of estate-wide refresh however, was not simply about which machine to go with.
-If it were, it would be easy to just call the vendor and ask for a demo; all would be ready to oblige, not least because Costas was preparing to place an order for 80 workstations.
+If it were, it would be easy to just call the vendor and ask for a demo; all would be ready to oblige, not least because Costas was preparing to place an order for 80 CAD computers.

 Excitech understand the workflows and the challenges that Pascall+Watson needed to accommodate in their machines’ capabilities as defined within the specification.

-Excitech discussed with Costas the optimum capabilities that Pascall+Watson wanted in a workstation.
+Excitech discussed with Costas the optimum capabilities that Pascall+Watson wanted in a CAD workstation.
 It was important that the practice would be in good shape with its workstations for at least five years, and ideally beyond.
 They had to be upgradeable.
 They had to be able to accommodate software releases and updates.
 They had to make the users feel good – that they were working with the best tools, put together in the best way.
 Through its close relationships with relevant vendors, Excitech were also able to work in harmony with the chosen vendor to deliver the optimised workstation, at an attractive price for Pascall+Watson.